Best Triathlon Watch 2019

-This is a summary of recommendations and analysis of the Best Triathlon Watch of 2018, with many detailed “the5krunner product reviews” linked to throughout these tri watch recommendations.
+This is a summary of recommendations and analysis of the Best Triathlon Watch leading into 2019, with many detailed reviews linked to throughout these tri watch recommendations.
 If you want LOTS more detail behind your decision then please read those linked reviews.
 Many of the reviews link to discounted deals with my UK, EU and USA partners.

 The Best Triathlon Watch

 What do YOU mean by BEST TRIATHLON WATCH?
 Most often it is taken as a watch having the ‘most features’.
 Back in 2017, the summer-announced Garmin 935 won on the ‘most tri features‘ front.
 But do YOU really need to know what your Vertical Oscillation Ratio is when you run?
 Do YOU really need to know what a Connect IQ data field can estimate your W’bal to be during those hard hill reps?…thought not!